School within a School

 - Student-illustrated issues of illywords, an arts journal created by the illy coffee company, were distributed internationally.

-- Students’ illustrations were printed on products for Barnes and Noble.
+- Students’ illustrations were printed on products for Barnes & Noble.

 A World of Research